 HIV is a virus that attacks the body’s immune system.
 You become infected with HIV if the virus passes into your bloodstream – which can occur through unprotected sex or sharing contaminated needles.
 HIV is treatable; however there is currently no cure.
 If left untreated, it causes severe damage and can lead to AIDS.

-Irritable bowel syndrome (IBS) is a common digestive disorder which may cause abdominal pain, bloating, diarrhea and constipation.
+Irritable bowel syndrome (IBS) is a common digestive disorder which may cause abdominal pain, bloating, diarrhoea and constipation.
 While the cause is unknown, the most common trigger is food intolerance.
 Treatment often includes identifying trigger foods and managing the diet to relieve symptoms.

 Lupus is a chronic disease in which your body’s immune system attacks healthy tissue and causes it to become swollen and painful.
 Often, it is mild and quite manageable; although symptoms can vary significantly from person to person.
 While there is no cure, early treatment can prevent long-term harm.